lumaxis/windows-development-environment/README.md

 cinst github
 ```

-If you're using Mercurial or Subversion, install with:
+If you're using Mercugorial or Subversion, install with:
 ```
 cinst subversion
 cinst mercurial